News about fruit with highest pesticide residue should put the wind up all of us.

 The snail and the grasshopper are the housewife's tasters; they confirm that the spinach has no pesticide residues.
 Avoid those in the grocery store that are picture-perfect.

 The PYO movement is growing yet it remains a tiny minority.
 Could you go to the farm for a morning, perhaps take a packed lunch and lift some potatoes?
-Then you would see for yourself if the haulm has just been sprayed with Paraquat or Roundup; or pick your own strawberries.
+Then you would see for yourself if the haulm had just been sprayed with Paraquat or Roundup; or pick your own strawberries.

 Much to our surprise we have found that we can grow our own organic vegetables and fruit year-round, absolutely certain that they have zero pesticide residues.
-Right now in early spring there are delicious mulberries.
+Right now in spring there are delicious mulberries.

 In a few weeks the blueberries will start and continue for several months.